Browser Cookies

 • Based on Sport Canada's Long Term Athlete Development (LTAD) principles.
 Tested and proven curriculum and delivery methods that guarantee skater success in developing stronger basic skating skills.
 The program also includes specific skills that relate to hockey, ringette, speed skating and figure skating.

-• This is a beginner level program for boys and girls starting at age 3 years.
+• This is a beginner level program for children starting at age 3 years.

 • Skaters strive to achieve the Skate Canada badge levels 1 to 6.